ecrow-ltd/web-visual/README.md

 git clone https://github.com/ecrow-ltd/web-visual.git
 ```

-Navitate in the directory of the newly cloned repository using NPM or Yarn.
+Navigate in the directory of the newly cloned repository using NPM or Yarn.

 ```bash
 cd web-visual